BibleNotify/BibleNotifyDesktop/README.md

 3. Change into the ``src`` directory by running ``cd src/``
 4. Run Bible Notify with ``python main.py``

+## Discord chat

+Need help?
+Want to help out?
+[Join our Discord](https://discord.gg/KeF95paSep) to chat with the developers.

+## Contributing

+Contributions are always welcome!
+Feel free to open a PR or ask questions.

 # License

 Licensed under the GPL-3.0 license.